gitlabhq/gitlabhq/doc/ci/environments.md

 - deploy

 The jobs assigned to these stages will run in this order.
-If a job fails, then the builds that are assigned to the next stage won't run, rendering the pipeline as failed.
+If a job fails, then the jobs that are assigned to the next stage won't run, rendering the pipeline as failed.
 In our case, the `test` job will run first, then the `build` and lastly the `deploy_staging`.
 With this, we ensure that first the tests pass, then our app is able to be built successfully, and lastly we deploy to the